-- whether a person has provided information in an appropriate manner into the firm's mechanisms for reporting to the regulator(s); - whether the person has taken steps to influence a decision so as not to report to the regulator concerned; - whether the person has acted in a way intended to obstruct the reporting of information to the regulator concerned; - where relevant to the person's role, the way in which the person has operated, managed or overseen the mechanisms for reporting referred to above; and - the way in which a person has responded to requests from a relevant regulator.
+- whether the person has taken steps to influence a decision so as not to report to the regulator concerned; - whether the person has acted in a way intended to obstruct the reporting of information to the regulator concerned; - where relevant to the person's role, the way in which the person has operated, managed or overseen the mechanisms for reporting referred to above; and - the way in which a person has responded to requests from a relevant regulator.

-Senior managers
+Senior Managers

-5.12 The factors the PRA would expect to take into account when assessing whether a person performing an SMF has complied with Senior Manager Conduct Rules 1-4 include:
+5.12 The factors the PRA would expect to take into account when assessing whether a person performing an SMF (and, in the case of Senior Manager Conduct Rule 4, a Notified NED) has complied with Senior Manager Conduct Rules 1-4 include:

-- whether the person exercised reasonable care when considering the information available; - whether the person reached a reasonable conclusion upon which to act; - the nature, scale and complexity of the firm's business; - · the person's role and responsibilities; and - the knowledge the person had, or should have had, of regulatory concerns, if any.
+- whether the person exercised reasonable care when considering the information available; - whether the person reached a reasonable conclusion upon which to act; - the nature, scale and complexity of the firm's business; - the person's role and responsibilities; and - the knowledge the person had, or should have had, of regulatory concerns, if any.